Acts 15:4,6,22-23 - Compare All Versions

 Everyone agreed: apostles, leaders, all the people.
 They picked Judas (nicknamed Barsabbas) and Silas—they both carried considerable weight in the church—and sent them to Antioch with Paul and Barnabas with this letter: From the apostles and leaders, your friends, to our friends in Antioch, Syria, and Cilicia: Hello!

-When they arrived at Jerusalem, they were received by the church and the apostles and the elders, and they reported all that God had done with them.
+When they arrived in Jerusalem, they were received by the church, the apostles, and the elders, and they reported all that God had done with them.

 The apostles and the elders came together to look into this matter.